-The pulse detector filters, amplifies, and differentiates the read data received from the R/W Pre-Amp.
+The pulse detector filters and amplifies the read data received from the R/W Pre-Amp.
 The read data at this point is 1,7 RLL encoded analog signals.
 Once converted to an asynchronous digital data stream, the read data is passed to the Data Synchronizer module for synchronization.

-5.2.3.3 Peak Detector And Servo Demodulator
+5.2.3.3 Peak Detector